Analyzing GrowGeneration (NASDAQ:GRWG) and The Toro (NASDAQ:TTC)

-GrowGeneration (NASDAQ:GRWG) and The Toro (NYSE:TTC) are both retail/wholesale companies, but which is the superior stock?
-We will compare the two companies based on the strength of their risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.
+GrowGeneration (NASDAQ:GRWG) and The Toro (NYSE:TTC) are both basic materials companies, but which is the better stock?
+We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, dividends, earnings and risk.

-This table compares GrowGeneration and The Toro’s revenue, earnings per share and valuation.
+This table compares GrowGeneration and The Toro’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue